domcermak/neural_style_transfer/README.md

 Style images are built-in and available in `./assets/style/` folder.
 You can extend or replace the list of images.

-Style images constraints:
+Style image files have the following constraints:

-- Only JPG and JPEG images are supported.
+- Only JPG and JPEG files can be used as style images.
 - At least one style image must be present.

-> NOTE: It is recommended to use paintings or drawings as a style images.
+> NOTE: It is recommended to use paintings or drawings as style images.
 > Other kinds of images could result in unpleasant stylization.

 ### The page is not accessible after scanning the QR code from the Presentation application.
 What is the problem?